alex-ded-sd/web-components-example/README.md

  node.js must be installed https://nodejs.org/en/download/

- also https certificate must be installed for kestrel web server
+ also https certificate must be installed for kestrel web server.
+You can use "dotnet dev-certs https --help" command

  In repository folder double click run-api.bat